alxarch/ycat/README.md

 [Jsonnet](https://jsonnet.org/) is a templating language from google that's really versatile in handling configuration files.
 Visit their site for more information.

 Each value is bound to a local variable named `x` inside the snippet by default.
-Use `--bind` to change the name.
+Use `--input-var` to change the name.

-To use `Jsonnet` code from a file in the snippet use `-m <var>=<file>` and the exported value will be available as a local variable in the snippet.
+To use `Jsonnet` code from a file in the snippet use `-i <VAR>=<FILE>` and the exported value will be available as a local variable in the snippet.

 ## TODO